wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Partial Derivatives.md

 #### Which Requires Computing the Directional Vectors (i.e. Tangent Vectors)
 The Normal Vector requires the Directional Vectors of a point, in order to be calculated.
 ##### Compute a Direction Vector, $\LARGE \vec{v}$
+The Direction Vectors are the Tangent Vectors of a point - i.e. the Partial Derivative of a point.

 ![[Pasted image 20240728064200.png]]
 ###### Coordinates of the $\LARGE \vec{v}$ of the Tangent Line of $g(x)$
 *See above: [[#Coordinates of the $ LARGE vec{v}$ of the Tangent Line of $g(x)$|Coordinates of the Tangent Vector of the Tangent Line of]]* $g(x)$.